 PIXL’s ‘Closing the Gap Toolkit’ will be utilized to inform best practice from the latest research and development in this area.
 When Brian Lightman from PIXL considers why the gap matters, it is ‘because people matter and it remains our moral imperative to improve the life chances of all young people and especially the most vulnerable.’

-We are a mixed comprehensive with an average of 1330 students, excluding the Sixth Form.
+We are a mixed comprehensive with an average of 1400 students, excluding the sixth form.

 |School Performance & Tables|

 |Vision & Values|

 |Senior Leadership Team|

 |Health & Social Care|